VICXPTRV/philotester/README.md

 ## Logs

-- Your program output in `logs/` directory
+- All logs are in `logs/` directory
-- Valgrind reports in `logs/valgrind.log`
 - Automatic cleanup between runs